raczben/wexpect/README.md

 ## You need wexpect if...

- - you want to control any windows application from python script.
+ - you want to control any windows console application from python script.
- - you want to write test-automation script for a windows application.
+ - you want to write test-automation script for a windows console application.
- - you want to post-process some application's standard output.
+ - you want to automate your job by controlling multiple application parallel, synchoronusly.

 ## **Install**